Introduction to Moving Assets

 Create deployment Specify a name and optionally provide a description.
 The deployment you create appears on the Deployments page.
 See Viewing the Details of a Deployment for details.
 Publish deployment to an environment Select the environment to which you want to quickly publish the deployment.
-If you notice environments other than the ones you created, it could be because there are more than one administrators creating and managing environments for your product instance.
+If you notice environments other than the ones you created, it could be because there is more than one administrator creating and managing environments for your product instance.
 If you wish to publish the assets later, do not select this option.
 Important: You are required to provide your credentials before publishing the deployments.
 Note: If there are multiple environments mapping to the same Software AG cloud environment, webMethods.io B2B publishes the deployments to the last created target environment.

 webMethods.io B2B either downloads the exported assets in the form of a

 ZIPfile, or displays the file browser, or allows you to create a deployment.
 The location of the downloaded file depends on your browser’s configuration.
 However, if there are errors during the asset deployment, you can track them in the Deployment logs page.

 You must perform the following actions after you export the assets:

 The document changes you make on a webMethods.io B2B product instance also reside on the webMethods.io Integration product instance.
 Therefore, after you export a certain set of documents from a webMethods.io B2B product instance, if you edit the same set of documents on webMethods.io Integration product instance by using the EDI application, any subsequent movement of those set of documents to another fresh instance of webMethods.io B2B and webMethods.io Integration results in an error, due to the discrepancies in the two sets of documents.
 To avoid such a situation, ensure that while exporting documents from webMethods.io B2B and webMethods.io Integration, you retain the same copies of the documents until you import them in a new instance set.